krobbinsgit/QAPExamples/README.md

 [QAPLIB](https://coral.ise.lehigh.edu/data-sets/qaplib/qaplib-problem-instances-and-solutions/) is a public library containing well-studied QAPs for benchmarking purposes.
 Some of the problems on QAPLIB have been solved to optimality but due to the difficulty of QAPs in general, many of the best known solutions on QAPLIB are upper bounds [4].
 This example uses D-Wave's hybrid Constrained Quadratic Model (CQM) sampler to find solutions for these difficult problems.

 ## Quadratic Assignment Problem Statement
 Consider a manufacturing center which needs to have $n$ stations inside of it.
 Each station must be placed in one of $n$ locations.
 Further, each station has some material flow between itself and other station.
 Each location must hold one station and vice-versa.
 How do we place the stations to minimize the overall flow and distance between stations?
 The goal is to make the system more efficient [1,2].
+The stations can also be thought of as factories which need to be built in various locations.

 ![QAP Picture](images/QAP_pic.png)